Amio13/Amio13/README.md

 I believe in the power of collaboration, knowledge sharing, and building inclusive communities that thrive on collective growth.

 - Contribute to various open-source projects across blockchain, web development, and more.
-- Help foster vibrant developer communities through mentorship, code reviews, and community-led initiatives.
+- Help foster vibrant technical and non-technical communities through community-led initiatives.
 - Organize meetups, hackathons, and knowledge-sharing sessions to bring developers together

 ### Continuous Learning